Study Shows that with Clinical Trial Participation Comes the Burden of Travel

 The Oncologist’s study shows that the need for travel support in clinical trials has existed for decades - sponsors should take note.
 Providing patients with travel services improves the experience of participating in a clinical trial, and improves the quality of the studies that sponsors can run.

 Interested in learning more about patient travel?
-Register for our webinar below!
+Access our webinar below!

 Post by Maggie Kilgallon -

 Maggie is a Marketing Coordinator at ClinEdge, BTC Network, and GuideStar Research.
 She assists the internal marketing team with content creation, conference planning, webinar management, external partnerships, social media strategy, and other marketing efforts.